 Reflexology for Trauma & Addiction - Level 2

-In addition to deepening our understanding of Level I components, techniques, and methodology, students will learn the following:
+In addition to deepening our understanding of Level I components, techniques, and methodology, You will learn the following:

 - Somatosensory system anatomy and what that looks like in our bodies as we hold space for self and others; including, attunement and limbic resonance with exercises to integrate synchronous movement with clients;